Adolf Hitler in popular culture: Hitler in music

+American rapper Westside Gunn released a series of mixtapes named Hitler Wears Hermes.
+He later said that the title was inspired by the movie The Devil Wears Prada.

 Other songs take a more serious approach and deal with Hitler's impact on the world.
 Thrash metal group Flotsam and Jetsam recorded the song "Der Fuhrer" for their album Doomsday for the Deceiver.
 The song discusses the devastation Hitler caused in Europe.
 New York metal band Anthrax recorded the song "The Enemy" for their album Spreading the Disease.
 The song discusses Hitler's role in the Holocaust.

 There are some examples of parodies involving Hitler.
-Bing Crosby and the Andrew Sisters reference Hitler in the song, Hot Time in the Town of Berlin.
+Bing Crosby and the Andrews Sisters reference Hitler in the song, Hot Time in the Town of Berlin.
 "Der Fuehrer's Face" is an elaborate parody on Nazism created by musical comedian Spike Jones.
 It is one of his most well-known tunes.
 A novelty rap song entitled "To Be or Not to Be (The Hitler Rap)" performed by Mel Brooks is on the movie To Be or Not to Be's soundtrack album, but it was not in the movie itself.
 Mel Brooks dressed as Hitler sings from behind a desk while male dancers in pants, harnesses and SS caps made of black leather and female dancers in fishnet stockings dance wildly with each other around Hitler on a large dance floor with a checkerboard design.